Skip to contents

 resolution = resolution,

-fleet_model = "constant effort",
+fleet_model = "constant_effort",

 cost_per_unit_effort = 2